 Last year was tough.
-However, there were a lot of good things that came out of the Pandemic.
-It gave people the opportunity to revaluate what is important to them.
-I know for me personally, the measures taken in Canada made working from home a possibility where it had been considered impossible before.
+However, there are a lot of good things that came out of the pandemic.
+People had the opportunity to evaluate what is important to them.
+For me personally, the measures taken in Canada made working from home a possibility.
+In the past it was considered impossible.

 Knowing that I would be working from home part of the time I took a risk and I did not enrol my Son in grade 1 at his local Waldorf school.
-On the one hand this was a huge leap of faith, because I didn’t know how long my job would be remote.
+On the one hand I took a huge leap of faith.
+I didn’t know how long my job would be remote.
 On the other hand it seemed like the only sane thing to do.
-I mean who sends their kids away from them when they could catch a communicable disease that could give them or you severe lung damage and possibly result in death?
+I mean who sends their kids away from them when they could catch a communicable disease?
+One that could give them or you severe lung damage and possibly result in death?

 There is a lot of insanity in the way that things are structured; in what we take for granted, and in how hard it is to pull away from the system.
 If we look back to the historical roots of education we will understand that the whole point is to train the working class to be good industrial workers.
 Even though the industrial revolution has passed the objective of governments within Capitalism has not.
 The broader policy goal is still to create workers.

 However, as a mother, as a human being, I did not bring another human being into this world to be a future worker.
 I brought a child into this world to experience all that is good – to experience above all belonging and connection and love.
 And maybe you didn’t think of it this way, but at the base of it we all want our children to be happy.
 But we are trained to think about their future happiness which we equate with financial security and we often give up the present.